zjwzcx/starter-academic/content/project/example/index2.md

 title: Example Project
 summary: An example of using the in-built project page.
 tags:
-- Robotics	# correspond with "projects.md"
+- Robotics2	# correspond with "projects.md"
 # - Planning, Localization and Mapping

 date: "2016-04-27T00:00:00Z"